sythatic/minecraft-server-launcher/README.md

 <h1 align="center">MCS Launcher</h1>

-<p align="center">A simple script for launching and managing Minecraft servers from the Command Line Interface.</p>
+<p align="center">A simple script for launching and managing a Minecraft server from the command line interface.</p>
 </br>

 ## Functions